koii-network/docs/concepts/glossary.md

 ## Wallet Address (aka Public Key)

-Usually a string of numbers that serves as the address for a blockchain wallet, similar to a bank account number.
+Usually a string of numbers serves as the address for a blockchain wallet, similar to a bank account number.
 The Wallet Address is how you send transactions to a Key.

 ## Private Key